blazjerman/DDC-Manual/index.md

 ## Connectivity / Add-ons

 The clock has two connectors at the bottom that provide access to the time signal and PWM output for the display.
-You can refer to the pinout diagram above to identify each pin.
+You can refer to the pinout diagram in the [Detailed Overview](detailed.md) to identify each pin.

 These connectors can also be used to expand the clock’s functionality with features such as an alarm, day/date/year display, stopwatch, and more.

 You can also connect buttons to a microcontroller like an ESP32, so the clock can be automatically set up every time it resets.

 ---

+## More Pictures

+Pictures can be found here: [Pictures](pictures.md)